Consumer medicine information

 - Have abnormally increased levels of a hormone called aldosterone in your blood (primary aldosteronism).

-If you think any of these situations apply to you, or you have any doubts, or questions about taking perindopril arginine, consult your doctor or pharmacist.
+If you think any of these situations apply to you, or you have any doubts or questions about taking APO-PERINDOPRIL ARGININE consult your doctor or pharmacist.

-Taking perindopril arginine may change the effect of some medicines, and some medicines may affect how well perindopril arginine works.
+Taking APO-PERINDOPRIL ARGININE may change the effect of some medicines, and some medicines may affect how well APO-PERINDOPRIL ARGININE works.
 You may need different amounts of your medication or to take different medicines.
-The medicines that may interact with perindopril arginine include the following:
+The medicines that may interact with APO-PERINDOPRIL ARGININE include the following:

-• Some medications used to treat high blood pressure (including angiotensin receptor blockers), aliskiren (see sections ‘Before you take this medicine’ - ‘When you must not take this medicine’ and ‘Before you start to take it’ - ‘Tell your doctor immediately if’), diuretics (sometimes called ‘fluid’ or ‘water’ tablets because they increase the amount of urine passed each day).
+• Some medications used to treat high blood pressure (including angiotensin receptor blockers), aliskiren (see also ‘Do not take APO-PERINDOPRIL ARGININE if’ and ‘Tell your doctor straight away if’ sections), diuretics (sometimes called 'fluid' or 'water' tablets because they increase the amount of urine passed each day).

-• Some treatments where your blood is treated outside of the body, also known as extracorporeal treatments (see sections ‘Before you take this medicine’ - ‘When you must not take this medicine’ and ‘Before you start to take it’ - ‘Tell your doctor immediately if’).
+• Some treatments where your blood is treated outside of the body, also known as extracorporeal treatments (see also ‘Do not take APO-PERINDOPRIL ARGININE if’ and ‘Tell your doctor straight away if’ sections).

 • Some antibiotics and medicines used to treat infections.

-• Some anti-inflammatory medicines (including high dose aspirin, ibuprofen) for pain relief.
+• Some anti-inflammatory drugs (including high dose aspirin, ibuprofen) for pain relief.

 • Medicines used to treat mood swings and some types of depression (lithium, tricyclic antidepressants, antipsychotics).

-• Potassium-sparing diuretics, sources of potassium, like potassium tablet and salt substitutes containing potassium, other medicines which can increase potassium in your body (such as heparin, a medicine used to thin blood to prevent clots and co-trimoxazole also known as trimethoprim/sulfamethoxazole for infections caused by bacteria; and ciclosporin, an immunosuppressant medicine used to prevent organ transplant rejection).
+• Potassium-sparing diuretics, sources of potassium, like potassium tablet and salt substitutes containing potassium, other drugs which can increase potassium in your body (such as heparin, a medicine used to thin blood to prevent clots; co-trimoxazole also known as trimethoprim/sulfamethoxazole for infections caused by bacteria; and ciclosporin, an immunosuppressant medicine used to prevent organ transplant rejection).

-• Immunosuppressants (medicines which reduce the activity of the body’s natural defences).
+• Immunosuppressants (medicines which reduces the activity of the body's natural defences).

 • Vasodilators including nitrates.